 The impact of van theft goes beyond just having the inconvenience of being without a vehicle.
 As well as the hassle of dealing with insurers to get a vehicle replaced, owners need to consider the financial impact – increase in insurance premiums, cost of replacing tools, not to mention the administration cost of dealing with everything.
 Brand reputation can be at risk too if a business cannot serve its customers.

 Barrs concludes, “It is worth remembering it’s not just about protecting your van from being stolen but safeguarding your business too.
 Technology is just one part of vehicle security and more vigilance needs to be taken across the board; this includes van owners, manufacturers, dealers, insurers and the police.
 Whilst a tracking device won’t stop a van being stolen, it can significantly increase the chances of the police locating and returning it to its rightful owner.”

-1. Tool replacement - if your van is driven off with all your tools on board you will face a major bill.
+If your van is driven off with all your tools onboard you will face a major bill.
 The average collection of manual and power tools in a trades vehicle can be worth thousands.
 Even if they’re insured, it can take weeks to source and order replacements.

 If your van is stolen, your insurance premiums rise – making it more expensive to run your van or fleet.